tocchan/guildhall/sd2/c29/assignments/a02_triangle/shadercompile.md

 //------------------------------------------------------------------------
-static ID3DBlob* CompileHLSLToByteCode( char const *opt_filename,  // optional: used for error messages void const *source_code,                                          // buffer containing source code. size_t const source_code_size,                                    // size of the above buffer. char const *entrypoint,                                           // Name of the Function we treat as the entry point for this stage char const* target  )                                             // What stage we're compiling for (Vertex/Fragment/Hull/Compute... etc...)
+static ID3DBlob* CompileHLSLToByteCode( char const *opt_filename,  // optional: used for error messages eShaderStage stage,                                           // What stage we're compiling for (Vertex/Fragment/Hull/Compute... etc...) void const *source_code,                                        // buffer containing source code. size_t const source_code_size,                                  // size of the above buffer. char const *entrypoint )                                        // Name of the Function we treat as the entry point for this stage )
 {
    /* DEFINE MACROS - CONTROLS SHADER
    // You can optionally define macros to control compilation (for instance, DEBUG builds, disabling lighting, etc...)